November 23rd, 2020

 We are also only meeting with vendors and clients BY APPOINTMENT ONLY.
 Please email firstname.lastname@example.org if you have any questions or need to meet with us.

-We are planning our fall programs and performances to begin on September 14, to allow for plenty of set up time for our new safety protocols.
+We will be planning our spring programs and performances to begin on March 29th, 2021, to allow for plenty of set up time for our new safety protocols.
 Check back for an update as to when registrations will be open.